-In the above table, we need to check whether Jan total is equal to Feb total.
-If both the totals are equal we should get the result as “Same” or else “Not Equal”.
+In the above table, we need to check whether Jan’s total is equal to Feb total.
+If both the totals are equal, we should get the result as “Same” or else “Not Equal.”

 I have applied the formula as below.

-I have applied two SUM function to get the total Jan & Feb respectively.
-Select both the SUM functions equation in the formula.
+I have applied two SUM functions to get the total Jan & Feb, respectively.
+Select both the SUM functions in the excel equation in the formula.

 Press the F9 key and see what the result is.

 We got the result as FALSE because Jan total is equal to Feb total.
-How do you know Jan total is not equal to Feb total???
+How do you know Jan’s total is not equal to Feb total???

-To check only Jan total select only first SUM function and press the F9 key.
+To check only Jan total, select only the first SUM function and press the F9 key.

-To see what are the values SUM function taking into consideration selecting only the cell range part in the SUM function.
+To see what are the values of the SUM function, taking into consideration selecting only the cell range part in the SUM function.

-Now if I press enter key we will get the formula as it is.
+Now, if I press the enter key, we will get the formula as it is.